-Petitioner is further aggrieved by being included in a regional Permit that the Regional Board has no jurisdiction to impose upon the Petitioner.
-Petitioner (along with the other South Orange County Permittees) operates a mature fifth term stormwater program that has markedly different water quality issues than the permittees from the other counties regulated under the Permit.
-If the Petitioner remains in a regional Permit, it will be governed by a one-size-fits-all Permit without respect for differing climates, geography, soil conditions and other land use and environmental differences.
-Petitioner has also incurred substantial costs that have diverted resources away from its stormwater programs by being governed under a regional Permit that was adopted in three phases from the release of the first draft in 2012 to the Riverside enrollment on November 18, 2015.
-Petitioner has had to participate in three permit adoptions in a three year period, and will do so again in 2018 when the Permit expires.
-From the time of the adoption of Order No. R9-2015-0001 on February 11, 2015, the Petitioners will only be under the Permit for 3.25 years, well short of the five years allowed by the Clean Water Act.
-Petitioner's report of waste discharge, previously filed on November 14, 2014, will be due again on December 30, 2017.
+The Petitioner is further aggrieved by being included in a regional Permit that the Regional Board has no jurisdiction to impose upon the Petitioner.
+The Petitioner operates a mature fifth term stormwater program that has markedly different water quality issues than the other county permittees regulated under the Permit.
+If the Petitioner remains in a regional Permit, the Petitioner will be governed by a one-size-fits-all Permit without respect for differing climates, geography, soil conditions and other land use and environmental differences.
+The Petitioner has also incurred substantial costs that have diverted resources away from their stormwater programs by being governed under a regional Permit that was adopted in three phases from the release of the first draft in 2012 to the Riverside enrollment on November 18, 2015.
+The Petitioner had to participate in three permit adoptions in a three year period, and will do so again in 2018 when the Permit expires.
+From the time of the adoption of Order No. R9-2015-0001 on February 11, 2015, the Petitioner will only be under the Permit for 3.25 years, well short of the five years allowed by the Clean Water Act.
+The Petitioners report of waste discharge, previously filed on November 14, 2014, will be due again on December 30, 2017.

-In addition, Petitioner is aggrieved by the lack of the filing or consideration of a report of waste discharge.
-Thus, the Permit was adopted as to the Petitioner (and other South Orange County Permittees) without the necessary application being filed and does not contain substantial evidence to support some of the Permit's requirements.
+In addition, the Petitioner is aggrieved by the lack of the filing or consideration of a report of waste discharge.
+Thus, the Permit was adopted as to the Petitioner without the necessary application being filed and does not contain substantial evidence to support some of the Permit's requirements.